-McAuley suggested this definition was suggested in his introductory his rejection of secularism and modernism, and his reduction the choices available in a time of "profound spiritual crisis" to "the materialist religion of Communism, . . . various eastern-tinted religiosities, mysticities and gnostic lures, [and] . . a resurgent Christianity."
+This definition was suggested in McAuley's introduction to the new journal by his rejection of secularism and modernism, and his reduction the choices available in a time of "profound spiritual crisis" to "the materialist religion of Communism, . . . various eastern-tinted religiosities, mysticities and gnostic lures, [and] . . . a resurgent Christianity."
 It is evident from his choice of words that he sees only the last of these possibilities as viable.
-In a later essay expands this ideal by adopting the view that a "normal" society "would be a symbolic and analogical system, all of whose structures and activities, besides having their own reality, would exemplify in their own degree, principles that are in the first place cosmological but finally metaphysical."
-This order, which is recognisably mediaeval, is for all its invocation of liberty, more exclusive and totalising than the alternative, suggested by Phillips and Murray-Smith, of an order based on the democratic traditions and communal experience of working-class Australians.
+In a later essay expanded this ideal by adopting the view that a "normal" society "would be a symbolic and analogical system, all of whose structures and activities, besides having their own reality, would exemplify in their own degree, principles that are in the first place cosmological but finally metaphysical."
+This order, which is recognisably mediaeval, is, for all its invocation of liberty, more exclusive and totalising than the alternative, suggested by Phillips and Murray-Smith, of an order based on the democratic traditions and communal experience of working-class Australians.